kdsama/cnxOne/README.md

 1. A Logger with different level of message logging, according to the environment (dev,test,prod)
 2. Unit/ Integration tests
 3. Code coverage tools + Linter

+## other information
+Haven't worked on React.
+Have worked on Vue2.0 for a couple of years before transitioning into a team lead role (more backend + infrastructure focused)